 An important pillar for the internationalization of research is young scientists.
 On the one hand, internationally experienced young scientists are to be attracted to the UDE (incoming) in order to sustainably promote the international networking of the UDE and to increase the internationality on campus.
 On the other hand, the UDE supports its junior researchers in their efforts to build international networks by spending time abroad (outgoing).
 Only with this internationality and experience can the researchers pass on impulses for experience abroad to the students.
 Therefore, the UDE participates in numerous different international mobility and excellence programs for young scientists.

-With the special composition of its student body in mind, the UDE sets out to ensure that equality of educational opportunity and social inclusion are also achieved in relation to international mobility and to counteract the mechanisms of social selection in the familiar exchange programmes.
-The UDE, which has a disproportionately high number of students from a non-academic background, pays particular attention to ensuring that participation in education extends to participation in exchange programmes.
+In view of the special composition of its student body, the UDE is committed to achieving educational equity and social inclusion also in the field of international mobility and to counteracting the mechanisms of social selectivity in the well-known exchange programs.
+The UDE, which counts an above-average number of educational climbers among its student body, pays special attention to manifesting participation in education also as participation in exchange programs.